 If you’d prefer to take in a movie in a more picturesque setting, Digital Drive-In AZ’s proprietors opened a second spot next to Lake Pleasant on May 1.
 It features the same size HD screen as their Mesa location, a similar variety of films, and at least 10 feet of distance between your ride and others.

 Showtime is at 8 p.m. with the current schedule available on Digital Drive-In AZ’s website and Facebook.
 It’s $22 per vehicle plus a $5 to $10 gate fee to get into Pleasant Harbor.
 No walk-ups will be allowed.
-Patrons are asked to purchase their tickets online before arrival.
+Owners will decide daily if the theater will be operating.